iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

         - **prune_none_transaction**

 - Selective tables to create
+    - In current permanode node design, we have the following tables
+        - **messages table**: to query a message based on the given message id
+        - **addresses table**: to query a transaction id based on the given address
+            - Can be removed if the information of an address containing which transactions are not needed
+        - **indexes table**: to query a message id based on the given index
+            - Can be removed if the information of which messages have a specific indexation are not needed
+        - **parents table**: to query a message id based on the children message id and the parent location.
+        - **transactions table**: to query a transaction based on the given transaction id
+            - Can be removed if the mapping information from transaction id to transaction is not needed.
+        - **analytics table**: query the analytics results (number of messages, number of transferred tokens, number of transactions, etc.) based on a given milestone index range
+            - Can be removed if the analytics results are not needed
+        - **milestones table**: query a milestone based on the given milestone index
+        - **hints table**: query a milestone index and partition ids according to the provided `hint`.
+This table is a second partition layer to boost the query efficient when many data have the same key (e.g., when many transactions share the same address, or many messages share the same indexation)
+        - **sync table**: query the sync status (if all the messages are already persisted in a milestone) based on the given milestone index range
+    - To further reduce the storage usage, in a **selective-permanode**, the user can `select` which tables to be created.
+Note that not all the tables are selectable.
+Among these tables, only addresses/indexes/transactions/analytics are selectable
+        - The messages/parents/milestones table need to be created because they provide the message and path tracing information of the selected messages.
+The `hints` table, which is tightly coupled with the current API design to boost the query efficiency, is not selective.
+Also the sync table, which provides the record of whether the selected messages in a given milestone already logged and persisted, should be created
     - Note that the user cannot select which column (field) in the table to be stored
         - Otherwise the data model needs to be customized
     - Some API calls will return `None` if the corresponding table is not created